philipturner/metal-benchmarks/README.md

 ## Pipelines per ALU

 For marketing, Apple says that each GPU core contains 128 ALUs.
 These roughly correspond to all the pipelines necessary to sustain one scalar/cycle.
 Integer pipelines process both I32 and U32 with the same latency.
-Most pipelines accept 16-bit operands or write 16-bit results, with zero additional cost.
-For floating-point pipelines, a 32-bit register dependency invokes a ~1-cycle penalty in the scheduler, until ILP approaches 4.
+Most pipelines can accept 16-bit operands or write 16-bit results, with zero additional cost.
+For core compute pipelines, a 32-bit input invokes a ~1-cycle penalty in the scheduler, until ILP approaches 4.
 In other words, the scheduler spends every other cycle idling.
+This problem is less pronounced for 16-bit inputs.

 On A14, we might have separate F16 and F32 pipelines.
 This would reflect how Metal Frame Capture shows separate statistics for "F16 utilization" and "F32 utilization".
 It also reflects Apple's statement of "twice the F32 pipelines" in their A15 video.
-This scheme would indicate mixed-precision F16/F32 compute similar to RDNA 2 (the F32 pipelines provide half the total F16 power).
+This scheme would indicate mixed-precision F16/F32 compute similar to RDNA 2 (the F32 pipelines provide half the total F16 power via emulation).
 We omit the A14 design for simplicity.

 ---

-Core compute pipelines (3x per ALU):
+Core compute pipelines:
-- Only one sub-pipeline simultaneously utilized, except during FFMA32 and F/ICMPSEL32.
+- Only two sub-pipelines simultaneously utilized, except during FFMA32 and F/ICMPSEL32 (4 cycles).
+The F/IADD32 pipeline is used during IMAD32 (add after IMUL), IADD64 (32+32=33 chunk), FFMA32 (add after FMUL), and F/ICMPSEL32 (comparison).
+We don't depict this for simplicity.
+- 2 cycles: FADD32, IADD32 fused with LSHIFT32(k=1-4)
+- 2 cycles: FADD32, IADD32 fused with LSHIFT32(k=1-4)
-- 3 cycles: F/IADD32/LSHIFT32(k=1-4), compare part of F/ICMPSEL32, add part of FFMA32
+- 2 cycles: BITWISE32, select part of F/ICMPSEL32
-- 3 cycles: BITWISE32, select part of F/ICMPSEL32
+- 2 cycles: BITWISE32, select part of F/ICMPSEL32
+- 2 cycles: FMUL32, multiply part of FFMA32
-- 3 cycles: FMUL32, multiply part of FFMA32
+- 2 cycles: FMUL32, multiply part of FFMA32
-- 3 cycles: FFMA16, F/ICMPSEL16
+- 2 cycles: FFMA16, F/ICMPSEL16
-- 2 cycles: add part of IMAD32 and half of IADD64
+- 2 cycles: FFMA16, F/ICMPSEL16

-Integer and complex pipelines (1.25x per ALU)
+Integer and complex pipelines:
 - Only one sub-pipeline simultaneously utilized.
-- 5 cycles: CONVERT(F->I), CONVERT(I->F), RINT
+- 4 cycles: CONVERT(F->I), CONVERT(I->F), RINT
-- 5 cycles: LSHIFT32, BITEXTRACT32, BITREV32, POPCOUNT32
+- 4 cycles: LSHIFT32, BITEXTRACT32, BITREV32, POPCOUNT32
-- 5 cycles: IMUL32, one 32x32=32 chunk of an integer product
+- 4 cycles: IMUL32, 32x32=32 chunks of IMUL64
-- 10 cycles: IMUL(32x32=64), one 32x32=64 chunk of an integer product
+- 8 cycles: IMUL(32x32=64), 32x32=64 chunk of IMUL64

-Transcendental math pipelines (variable per ALU):
+Transcendental math pipelines:
 - All can be accessed simultaneously (???).
+- 4 cycles: EXP2, LOG2
+- 6 cycles: RECIP
-- ~10 cycles, 1.25x: RSQRT
+- 8 cycles: RSQRT
-- ~12 cycles, 1.25x: SIN_PT_1
+- 10 cycles: SIN_PT_1
-- ~12 cycles, 1.25x: SIN_PT_2
+- 10 cycles: SIN_PT_2
-- ~5-6 cycles, 1.25-1.5x: EXP2, LOG2
-- ~6-9 cycles, 1.0-1.5x: RECIP
 - TODO: Can multiple math operations happen simultaneously?
-Can they happen simultaneously to integer multiply?
+Can EXP2 happen simultaneously to integer multiply?

 ---